What sort of research may be submitted?

 The areas of concern that Project Advisors must evaluate are listed below:

-Attendance strongly encouraged but not required for participation in the research colloquium
+This workshop is open to all TU students.
+Attendance is strongly encouraged, but not required for participation in the Research Colloquium.